Obesity Greatly Increasing The Risk Of 11 cancers

 The researchers looked at the body mass index (BMI) and found that increases in BMI lead to a higher risk of developing cancers of the oesophagus, kidney, biliary tract, pancreas, and bone marrow.
 In men, for every 5kg/m2 increase in BMI, the risk of developing colorectal cancer increased by 9%, while for women the risk of developing postmenopausal breast cancer increased by 11%.
 The figures were higher for other cancers such as that of the biliary tract system whose risk increases by 56% for every 5kg/m2 increase in BMI.

 One major limitation of the study is that it did not explain exactly how excess body weight is directly linked to cancer.
 One of the researchers, Gunter, proposed an explanation: “We know that if you are overweight it causes lots of disruption of hormonal and metabolic pathways.”
-Notably, excess fat is linked to higher oestrogen levels, increased inflammation, and higher insulin levels which affect cell division mechanisms.
+Notably, excess fat is linked to higher oestrogen levels, increased inflammation, and higher hormone levels which affect cell division mechanisms.

 Obesity: Second biggest Preventable Cause of Cancer